Jasonxu0109/PlantCdMiner/README.md

 Once all the dependencies are downloaded and loaded, you can run code for PlantCdMiner.

+## Datasets

+All data about PlantCdMiner are available in the Zenodo repository (https://doi.org/10.5281/zenodo.15208879).
+The detailed information about mangroves database MangroveDB is introduced at https://github.com/Jasonxu0109/MangroveDB.

 # News - PlantCdMiner

 PlantCdMiner website is online.
 The web server address is https://jasonxu.shinyapps.io/PlantCdMiner/.
 2024-04-17